PBJI/openai-api-client-bash/README.md

 This script cannot work with completion models or chat based models of OpenAI.

-The parameters that can be configured for API requests are limited and do contain all the parameters made available to developers via OpenAI.
+The parameters that can be configured for API requests are limited and do not contain all the parameters made available to developers via OpenAI.

 # Notes